shakeel-faiz/FF/11Nov-24/N05-bib.md

 ## How to open a BIB file?

-BIB files are typically plain text files that contain bibliographic information in BibTeX format.
-To open and view the contents of BIB file, you can use text editor.
+BIB files are typically plain text files that contain bibliographic information in BibTeX format; to open and view the contents of BIB file, you can use text editor.

-If you need to manage bibliographic references for LaTeX document, consider using specialized reference manager tool that can export to BibTeX format e.g.
+If you need to manage bibliographic references for LaTeX document; consider using specialized reference manager tool that can export to BibTeX format e.g.

 - Zotero
 - MiKTeX